yeahml/yeahml/README.md

 The goal of the core implementation is as follows:

-Where documentation+examples for the main configuration file can be found [here](./documentation_helper/configuration_files/model_config.md) and documentation+examples for the main architecture configuration file can be found [here](./documentation_helper/configuration_files/architecture.md).
+Where documentation+examples for the main configuration file can be found [here](./documentation_helper/configuration_files/model_config.md) and documentation+examples for the main hidden layer architecture configuration file can be found [here](./documentation_helper/configuration_files/hidden_config.md).
 Additional information, such as documentation for the currently supported layer types [conv2d](./documentation_helper/configuration_files/layers/conv2d.md), [pooling](./documentation_helper/configuration_files/layers/pooling2d.md), and [dense](./documentation_helper/configuration_files/layers/dense.md) are also included.

 ```python
 import yamlflow as yf